adammoro/prompt-engineering/README.md

 # Prompt Engineering #

-This is my hub for all the prompt engineering stuff I'm collecting.
+All the prompt engineering things.

 ## Library ##

-This is a growing list of prompts, prompt templates, prompt testing questions for QA purposes, etc.
+This is a growing list of prompts and prompt templates.

 ## Use Cases ##